Are you good at looking and acting as if you’re fine but secretly feel lonely and disconnected?

 It’s hard to ask for help.

 I know it’s hard to ask for help from a trauma psychologist when you are accustomed to doing things on your own.
-But here’s the catch, trauma disrupts the neural pathways between the thinking brain and the emotional brain, you cannot analyse yourself out of triggered terror for instance.
+But here’s the catch, trauma disrupts the neural pathways between the thinking brain and the emotional brain.
+For example, you cannot analyse yourself out of triggered terror because your thinking brain is overwhelmed by terror.

-This is where together you and I design a unique therapeutic program to help you regulate your emotions by rewiring your brain.
+Together, you and I, will design a unique therapeutic program to help you regulate your emotions by rewiring your brain.
 It is not all talk therapy.
-We use a bottom up and top down approach that is evidence based to activate the brain’s natural neuroplasticity.
+We use a bottom-up and top-down approach that is evidence-based to activate the brain’s natural neuroplasticity.

-I’m a Sydney psychologist who would like to help.
+I’m a Sydney Clinical psychologist skilled in EMDR therapy for trauma and would like to help.

 Here is one thing you can do right now: